jzfre/mail-filter/README.md

 3. **Set up Gmail API**:

    - Go to [Google Cloud Console](https://console.cloud.google.com/)
-   - Create a new project or select an existing one
+   - Create a new project (or select an existing one)
-   - Enable the Gmail API
+   - Enable the **Gmail API**:
+     - Go to "APIs & Services" → "Library"
+     - Search for "Gmail API" → Enable it
+   - Configure **OAuth consent screen**:
+     - Go to "APIs & Services" → "OAuth consent screen"
+     - **Select "External"** (required for personal Gmail accounts)
+     - Fill in app name, support email, and developer email
+     - Add scopes: `gmail.readonly` and `gmail.modify`
+     - Add your email as a test user (required while app is in testing mode)
+   - Create **OAuth credentials**:
+     - Go to "APIs & Services" → "Credentials"
-   - Create credentials (OAuth 2.0 Client ID for Desktop app)
+     - Click "Create Credentials" → "OAuth 2.0 Client ID"
+     - Select "Desktop app" as the application type
      - Download the JSON file and save it as `credentials.json` in the project root

 4. **Set environment variables**: